opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 ``ng-if`` is the AngularJS directive.
 It is always followed by an equals sign ``=`` which indicates that what comes after is an expression.
 This expression will be evaluated by the directive, and it must always be written between double quotes ``"``.

 ``mycontext.parameters`` can be seen as an object which contains a list of context-related parameters that act as filters.
-The list of parameters must be written between brackets ``[]``, and each separate parameter must be written between simple quotes``'``.
+The list of parameters must be written between brackets ``[]``, and each separate parameter must be written between single quotes``'``.
 For this tutorial, since it is the use of the ``Country`` filter that will determine which chart visualization option should be displayed, we need the ``mycontext.parameters`` object to use the filter parameter in our ``ng-if`` expression. ``mycontext`` must be replaced by the name of the page context.

 - ``refine`` indicates that we use a filter parameter.
 - ``.field_ID`` allows us to precise which specific filter we are going to use. ``field_ID`` must be replaced by the technical identifier of the field that is used as filter.